Conformal Prediction for Early Stopping in Mixed Integer Optimization: Tabular results

 \section{Tabular results}

 Time (s) refers to time until termination.
+Suboptimality refers to the relative suboptimality of the returned solution.
 Nodes refers to the number of nodes explored in the branch-and-bound tree.
-Correct refers to the percentage of instances for which the method found an $\tol$-optimal solution within the time-limit.
-If the 600s time-limit is exceeded, the solver is allowed to return its current best solution.
+Correct refers to the percentage of instances for which the method found an $\tol$-optimal solution within the time limit.
+If the 600\,s time limit is exceeded, the solver is allowed to return its current best solution.
 Speedup (s) refers to the improvement in solve time compared to the baseline method --- either CP or GRB depending on the method.
-The first three columns are mean $\pm$ standard deviation.
+Time, Suboptimality, and Nodes are reported as mean $\pm$ standard deviation. \ifarxiv